airbytehq/airbyte/docs/integrations/adding-your-own-connectors.md

 If you'd like to build new connectors and make them part of the pool of pre-built connectors on Airbyte, first a big thank you, and we invite you to check our [contributing guide](https://docs.airbyte.io/contributing/contributing-to-airbyte).

-If you'd like to build new connectors, or update existing ones, for your own usage, without contributing to the Airbyte codebase, then that's what open-source is for, and read along.
+If you'd like to build new connectors, or update existing ones, for your own usage, without contributing to the Airbyte codebase, read along.

 ## Table of Contents